Product » A free email server for Windows and Linux » Knowledge Base

 Xeams performs simple checks on the format of the HELO sent.
 It requires that the HELO (or EHLO) string that is sent is in the format of a fully qualified domain name (FQDN).

-The following bad example will get rejected:
+The following entries are incorrect and will get rejected:

 HELO 192.168.1.1 (just an IP)